The Ultimate Guide to New Jersey Film Festivals: 2026

 FilmOneFest

 FilmOneFest takes place in a beautiful outdoor setting with the majestic Manhattan skyline as the backdrop.
-FilmOneFest (a production of the Atlantic Highlands Arts Council) is the Jersey Shore's preeminent showcase for all forms of short films under two minutes in length.
+FilmOneFest is the Jersey Shore's preeminent showcase for all forms of short films under two minutes in length.
 FilmOneFest also promotes local and international filmmaking through the use of new media and technology, educational activities and screenings, and supports its local food bank.
 The Atlantic Highlands Arts Council is comprised of a team of dedicated volunteers who include professional artists, educators, business leaders and community organizers.
-There will be Artist Vendors, Food Trucks, Live Music, 50/50 Raffle, and more
+There will be Artist Vendors, Food Trucks, Live Music, and more!

 Question